Camp Lejeune: Past Water Contamination

 Not yet enrolled in VA health care?
 Apply online or call 1-877-222-8387 for help.
 Inform VA staff that you served on active duty at Camp Lejeune for at least 30 days during the covered time period.

 Family member health care reimbursement

-- Your relationship to a Veteran who served at Camp Lejeune, such as marriage license or birth certificate
+- Documentation showing dependent relationship to a Veteran who served at Camp Lejeune, such as marriage license or birth certificate

-- You lived on the base for 30 days or more between Jan.
-1, 1957 and Dec.
-31, 1987, such as copies of orders or base housing records
+- Documentation showing you lived on the base for 30 days or more between Aug.
+1, 1953 and Dec.
+31, 1987 such as copies of orders or base housing records

 Download free viewer and reader software to view PDF, video and other file formats.